 Yes, this is the real deal.
-This site started its life on ikeahacker.blogspot.com (pic, right) because seriously, I didn't know how else to start a website back then.
+This site started its life on ikeahacker.blogspot.com because seriously, I didn’t know how else to start a website back then.

 Are you paid by IKEA or is this an elaborate scheme by IKEA to make us buy more furniture?

-However, in the spirit of full disclosure, I do earn from advertising, mainly via Google Ads, SayMedia, Technorati ad networks and when readers support me by buying Amazon or Parts of Sweden products through my affiliate link.
+For full disclosure, I do earn from advertising, mainly via Google Ads and other ad networks and when readers support me by buying Amazon products through my affiliate link.
 From time to time I may test out new forms of advertising but my goal is to always keep advertising as non-intrusive as possible.

 Who are you?